nnliu2014/Deck-Of-Cards/README.md

  2. **testInitialShuffle** will check:
     -a. a permutation is done
     -b. no duplicate Cards
- (Correctness of the Cards is not checked since only the constructor can create Cards.)
+ (correctness of the Cards is not checked since only the constructor can create Cards.)
  3. **testDeckShuffleRandomness** will check if multiple calls to shuffle will generate different random permutations.
 This is to ensure the fairness of the game.
  4. **testMultipleDeckShuffle** will check if shuffle calls to multiple Decks will generate different random permutations.
 This is also to ensure the fairness of the game.
  5. **testDealOneCard** will test the case of dealing from a fresh Deck or a Deck after one shuffle call.
  6. **testDealCards** will test the case where several cards are dealt continuously.
  7. **testDealEmptyDeck** will test the case when dealOneCard() is called when the deck is empty.
  8. **testShuffleAfterDealing** will test the case when shuffle() is called on a partial Deck.

+ _Notes: A more "perfect" test of shuffle() is to test the probability of a certain cards being shuffled to a certain position.
+Ideally, the probability of being shuffled to any position should be equal.
+However, it might be more efficient to prove it mathematically than to test it with code.